gencay/vscode-chatgpt/README.md

 # Use defaults or customize your code prompts

-- `ChatGPT: Add Tests`: Write tests for you.
+- `ChatGPT: Add tests`: Write tests for you.
 Right click on a selected block of code, run command.
   - "default": "Implement tests for the following code",
   - "description": "The prompt prefix used for adding tests for the selected code"
 - `ChatGPT: Find bugs`: Analyze and find bugs in your code.
 Right click on a selected block of code, run command.